roman-milk/roman-milk.github.io/leanne-and-her-lovers.md

+===

- ****** Leanne and Her Lovers ****** bygeronimo_appleby© Luke surrendered control of his cock to Leanne when the woman took a firm hold of it down at the root.
+Luke surrendered control of his cock to Leanne when the woman took a firm hold of it down at the root.
 He sighed as Leanne took a gentle dab at the purple dome with the tip of her tongue.
 Then, without breaking her gaze with James's, Leanne took a single lascivious lick from balls to tip.

  James knelt and Leanne immediately stopped her oral attention upon Luke's shaft.
 She pointed the blunt cock-head at James in invitation.